Your grant agreement

 All MSCA actions – Horizon 2020 and Horizon Europe:

-- Information package for MSCA researchers
+- Information package for MSCA researchers/fellows

 - MSCA Evaluation questionnaire (at the end of your fellowship) and the MSCA Follow-up questionnaire (2 years after end of your fellowship).